-But did you know that the same act now protects you when you need to cancel your internet, TV or phone services?
+But did you know the same act protects you when you need to cancel your internet, TV or phone services?

 Amendments to the SCRA in Public Law 115-407, the Veterans Benefits and Transition Act of 2018, now allow military members to cancel their internet, TV or wireless and/or home phone services without penalty if you are deployed or relocated for at least 90 days to a new location where the same service isn’t provided.

-It now provides some relief to military members and their families, since many TV and internet providers require one- or two-year contracts to set up services.
-Often, the hidden fees related to breaking this contract aren’t clear, and can add up to hundreds of dollars.
+With these changes to the Veterans Benefits and Transition Act of 2018, the law now provides some relief to military members and their families.
+Many TV and internet providers require one- or two-year contracts to set up services, and often the hidden fees related to breaking this contract aren’t clear and can add up to hundreds of dollars.

-Many providers have prorated cancellation fees (sometimes also referred to as early termination fees) based on the number of months you’ve had service.
+For instance, many providers have prorated cancellation fees (also referred to as early termination fees, or ETFs) based on the number of months you’ve had service.
 The closer you are to completing the contract, the lower your cancellation fees.
-Others have set cancellation fees that can range from up to $240 to up to $400.
+Other internet and TV providers have set cancellation fees that can range from $120 to up to $400.

 Cancellation policies for top internet and TV providers